JaviAriza/ReadEase/README.md

    DB_NAME=readease
    DB_PORT=3306
    ```
-3. Run migrations/SQL scripts if any.
+3. Run any migrations or SQL scripts if included.

 ---